Article updated 24 July 2019

 - What type of landlord insurance do I need?

-They could overhaul the harsh tax reforms that have already been introduced and block the punitive proposals currently being discussed for the future, such as the banning of section 21 (which prevents evictions at short notice without good reason).
+He could overhaul the harsh tax reforms that have already been introduced and block the punitive proposals currently being discussed for the future, such as the banning of section 21 (which prevents evictions at short notice without good reason).

 Such change could not only improve the lives of landlords, it could also significantly benefit tenants.